McDonald's® Introduces Spicesurance to Celebrate Launch of New Spicy Chicken McNuggets®

 - Six additional classic Chicken McNuggets: A little on the fence?
 We've got you covered with six of your original favs, risk-free.
 No added cost involved.

 That's it.
 No, seriously.
 That's all there is to this.
 Ok, you might want to take a "quick" read through the offer's Fine Print* for the full ins and outs of Spicesurance to be safe.
 Better have your reading glasses handy!
+Don’t want to read all nearly 9,000 words?
+You can watch it instead!

 This is the first flavor change to our classic Chicken McNuggets in the U.S. since their 1983 debut, so we have a feeling you'll be craving more Spicy Chicken McNuggets.
 From September 22 – September 28, McDelivery on Uber Eats will give fans a free 10 piece Spicy Chicken McNuggets with a $20 minimum purchase to keep the spicy celebration rolling**.